SaimShaikh/Cloud_Computing/AWS-Interview-QA.md

 1. **Geolocation Routing**: Route users to the nearest server based on their location.
    Example: Users in US go to AWS region us-east-1; users in Europe go to eu-west-1.

-2. **Latency-Based Routing**: Route to the region with the lowest latency to the user.
+2. **Latency-Based Routing**:Latency-Based Routing (LBR) is a DNS routing policy that sends users to the AWS region that gives them the lowest network latency (fastest response time).

 3. **Health Checks**: Continuously monitor your endpoints.
 If an endpoint is unhealthy, Route 53 stops sending traffic to it.

 4. **Failover Routing**: If primary endpoint fails, automatically switch to standby.